You need traffic to your website and it’s no secret that optimising your website for search traffic is an obvious way to go.

 We at YourScope DO believe that you should focus on a geographic area if you’re tied to one.
 But don’t think that you always have to think local.

 Being too specific could limit the number of people that are searching for your business.
-Often businesses are guilty for assuming that their customers know exactly what they’re looking for.
+Often businesses are guilty of assuming that their customers know exactly what they’re looking for.
 Or, that the terminology you use is known by your customers.

 Where people go wrong